linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Equity Models and Valuation/Dividend Discount Models.md

 # Advantages of the Stochastic DDM

 The stochastic DDM developed by Hurley and Johnson is a powerful tool for the analyst because it allows the analyst to generate a probability distribution for a stock's value.
 The probability distribution can be used by an analyst to assess whether a stock is sufficiently mispriced to justify a buy or sell recommendation.
-For example, suppose that a three-phase DDM indicates that the value of a stock trading at  $35 is$ 42.
+For example, suppose that a three-phase DDM indicates that the value of a stock trading at  \$35 is\$ 42.
 According to the model, the stock is underpriced and the analyst would recommend the purchase of this stock.
 However, the analyst cannot express his or her confidence as to the degree to which the stock is undervalued.

 Hurley and Johnson show how the stochastic DDM can be used to overcome this limitation of traditional DDMs.
 An analyst can use the derived probability distribution from the stochastic DDM to assess the probability that the stock is undervalued.
 For example, an analyst may find from a probability distribution that the probability that the stock is greater than 35 (the market price) is 90\%.